Note: The following is a guest post from our friends at ArtPlacer.

-We’ve collected several fantastic pieces of advice and insight from working artists to help you make your art business thrive, no matter what’s going on in the world right now.
+We’ve collected several fantastic pieces of advice and insight from working artists to help your art business thrive, despite what’s going on in the world right now.

-Take a look at this checklist, and give one or more a try!
+Take a look at this checklist, and give some of it a try!

 1. Explore new ways of presenting artworks online

 Invite collectors to enjoy a fulfilling art-viewing experience in a 3D online exhibition.
 ArtPlacer is a great tool to easily design virtual exhibitions in beautiful, high-quality galleries.
 You can even curate your own interactive art show and host it on your website to attract new collectors and nourish recurring ones.
-Currently there’s a 7-day free trial and a 20% discount to the Empty Easel community using promo code EMPTYEASEL.
+Currently, there’s a 7-day free trial and a 20% discount to the Empty Easel community using ArtPlacer promo code, EMPTYEASEL.

 2. Take the time to learn

-Read about the art market, art industry, great art that you love, get to know your own taste and muse on that.
+Read about the art market, art industry, and artworks that you love.
+Get to know your own taste and muse on that.
 You can even take an art course!
 MoMA offers a wide variety of extremely rich, free online courses.
-You can enroll any time and take the courses at your own pace.
+You can enroll at any time and take the courses at your own pace.